Answers to your Frequently Asked Questions about our Tours

 We allow pregnant women to take part in our tour, but advise that it may not be safe during later terms.
 Please be careful not to slip and fall on board.

-Alcohol is not permitted on board the boat.
-Safety of the passengers is our primary concern.
+Currently alcohol is not permitted on board the boat.

 Tipping the crew is appreciated but not solicited.
 A tip jar is made available to guests at the end of each tour.

 Tour fees will be fully refunded if cancellation is made more than 24 hours prior to the start of the tour.
 Please note that the tour starts early in the morning (departing Waikiki at 6am HST and 9:30am HST).
 Fees will be refunded fully if a doctor’s note is presented for cancellations made within 24 hours before the tour.